Jura Mountains: Main peaks

+Ecology

+Some alpine butterfly populations have reduced markedly recently.
+Butterflies have been shown to be more vulnerable to climate change than birds.
+A study of three such alpine butterfly species over a period of the last glacial cycle suggests habitat loss and its deterioration are major drivers of this decline in population.

 Tourism

 The Jura range offer a variety of tourist activities including hiking, cycling, downhill skiing and cross-country skiing.
 There are many signposted trails including the Jura ridgeway, a 310 km hiking route.
 Several peaks feature observation towers (e.g. Faux d'Enson, Hage).

 Tourist attractions in the Swiss Jura include natural features such as the Creux du Van, lookout peaks such as the Chasseral, caves such as the Grottes de Vallorbe, as well as gorges such as Taubenloch.
 The Swiss Jura has been industrialized since the 18th century and became a major centre of the watchmaking industry.
 The area has several cities at very high altitudes, such as La Chaux-de-Fonds, Le Locle and Sainte-Croix (renowned for its musical boxes); however, it generally has had a marked decline in population since 1960.
 Both Le Locle and its geographical twin town La Chaux-de-Fonds are recognised as an UNESCO World Heritage Site for their horological and related cultural past.

 In the French Jura, the 11th-century Fort de Joux, famously remodeled and strengthened by Vauban in 1690 and subsequently by other military engineers, is situated on a natural rock outcropping in the middle of the range not far from Pontarlier.
 Part of the A40 autoroute crosses through a portion of the southern Jura between Bourg-en-Bresse and Bellegarde-sur-Valserine, which is known as the "Highway of the Titans".